johnofsydney/notes/rails/rspec.md

   stub_const('ENV', { 'AWS_STAGE' => 'prod' })
 end
 ```
+Use cases
+- pretend to be in a different environment, as per above example
+- inject a smaller value to prevent many iterations
 ---
 ## Testing exceptions
 In order to test error handling it is necessary to raise exceptions, and to test for them